Jonathan Papelbon: College career

 In the 2002 MLB draft, the Oakland Athletics selected Papelbon with a 40th-round draft pick.
-Oakland's 2002 draft became known as the "Moneyball draft" after the team's scouting strategies were featured in the book Moneyball, which later became a movie by the same name.
 The team was taking a chance with the pick in the hopes that Papelbon would agree to leave Mississippi State after his junior year, but Athletics scouting director Eric Kubota said Papelbon was firm in his decision to return to school.
 Papelbon graduated from Mississippi State in 2003.